ncoghlan/misc/notes/python3/questions_and_answers.rst

 data, but Python will happily pass it on to other applications in its corrupted form.
 Python 3 isn't completely immune to this problem, but it should arise in substantially fewer cases.

+The general guiding philosophy of the text model in Python 3 is essentially:

+* try to do the right thing by default
+* if we can't figure out the right thing to do, throw an exception
+* as far as is practical, always require users to opt in to behaviours that pose a significant risk of silently corrupting data in non-ASCII compatible encodings

 Ned Batchelder's wonderful `Pragmatic Unicode`_ talk/essay could just as well be titled "This is why Python 3 exists".